OferPeery/CheckersGame/README.md

 - Choose the size board and one of the game modes:
     - 1 Player against the computer
     - 2 Players
+- A player wins if all the checkers of the opponent have been eaten, or if the opponnent does not have any legal moves.
+- The winner is granted with points which are the difference between the players' number of checkers, where a King is worth 4 checkers.
 - Check out the [official game instruction](https://docs.google.com/document/d/13gC1NHoNyjfVQDZ5n0ETDZBm3hUAs9gXqNTmpc8H_5o/edit)

 ## Design & Tech